 I have been a proponent of Woodstock's Proposition 46 because I believed it helped control increases in property taxes.
 I also believe in spending within one's means.
 But on March 9, I ended up voting to waive it for one year.
 I figured that option would enable us all to evaluate the result.
 Instead, 54 percent of voters chose to permanently repeal it.
 The six previous efforts to get rid of Prop 46 failed by about 2 or 3 to 1.
-The turnout for this vote was pretty good -2,208 voters.
+The turnout for this vote was pretty good - 2,208 voters.
 In 2020, Woodstock had 6,032 active voters, so that's about 37 percent, which is probably fairly representative.
 Clearly, a lot of residents cared enough about the outcome of the referendum to show up.
 I wholeheartedly support democracy.
-I realize this change will benefit underfunded To the Editor:
+I realize this change will benefit underfunded K-8 programs that are absolutely essential preparation.
+No amount of spending at the Academy can make up for years lost prior to high school.
+And I know all too well that nobody would want to wait too long for an ambulance when their loved one is dying.
+The die is cast.
+We will soon see what the loss of Prop 46 means.
+I don't need a lecture on how important public participation will be in the decision making process.
+I have spent my career in public service, volunteered in Woodstock for decades, vote in every election, read meeting minutes, and try to stay informed.
+I freely share my concerns and priorities with town officials, although I have seen them fall on deaf ears.
+I sincerely hope to be proven wrong about what will happen next.
+E. Z. SMITH WOODSTOCK Prop 46 - RIP To the Editor:

 After 43 years of service to the Woodstock community, repeated attempts to repeal, and a continual onslaught of attempts (some successful) to circumvent Prop 46, Prop 46 met its demise on March 9; but before the spenders celebrate too hardily, they need remember that budgets still have to pass a referendum, and that it was tax increases year after year that gave us Prop 46 in the first place.

-With the demise of Prop 46, it will be up to the BOF, and the other two key boards, BOS

-A rare moment of bipartisanship
+With the demise of Prop 46, it will be up to the BOF, and the other two key boards, BOS and BOE, to exercise leadership and keep reality in mind - something all three have failed to do in the past.
+The budget process will be in full swing starting March 14, before you read this; thanks to all those who turned out to vote on March 9, now you need to follow the process and the budget that will come out of it.
+For those who didn't vote...
+DAVE RICHARDSON WOODSTOCK A rare moment of bipartisanship To the Editor:

-Prop 46 - RIP

-To the Editor: